 According to the official osquery docs, osquery (os=operating system) is an operating system instrumentation framework that exposes an operating system as a high-performance relational database.
 Using SQL, you can write a single query to explore any given data, regardless of operating system (more on osquery basics here).

-This, fundamentally, can help you see why osquery is a handy utility right out of the box, but the real value of the instrumentation agent is discovered when the data it can access is gathered and analyzed at scale, across an entire enterprise.
+This, fundamentally, can help you see why osquery is a handy utility right out of the box, but the real value of the instrumentation agent is discovered when the data it can access is gathered and analyzed with osquery at scale, across an entire enterprise.

 When you look at developing a solution like this, osquery is a key part, but the entire system is not possible without additional components handling the transport, aggregation, storage, and presentation of all the rich data that osquery can provide.